 - If the stain is not budging, dip a cotton swab in rubbing alcohol and apply to the stained area and blot away with a clean white paper towel.
 Repeat until no more dye is transferred to the paper towel.

 This last tip is for white upholstery or carpet only.
 WARNING: This can remove the color from darker fabrics.
 To remove traces of hair dye on white carpet or upholstery, follow the previous steps and then dip a cotton swab in a three percent solution of hydrogen peroxide.
 Blot the stained area and let the hydrogen peroxide sit for two or three minutes.
-Blot away with a clean dry white paper towel and then sponge with a clean white cloth dipped in fresh plain water.
-Allow to air dry.
+Blot away with a clean, dry white paper towel and then sponge with a clean white cloth dipped in plain fresh water.
+Allow the upholstery or carpet to air dry.